Who Should Buy The Groom's Wedding Band?

 More often, though, practicality wins out.
 After all, most brides already have engagement rings on their fingers.
 If they expect to continue wearing their engagement rings, they'll want a wedding ring that matches, probably even one that comes as part of a matched set.
 And since many men aren't used to wearing rings, they may want to try on several to make sure a certain style is comfortable for everyday wear.

 Some couples choose matching rings, perhaps with personalized inscriptions inside the ring.
 Sometimes those rings look essentially the same, but the man's ring is a thicker width than the woman's.
-It's also fine to choose rings that don't match at all — whatever feels right for you gets a thumbs up when it comes to choosing men's wedding rings.
+It's also fine to choose rings that don't match at all — a current trend with new grooms in 2020 is wooden rings.

 Choosing the rings is one thing — but paying for them may be a different story.
 Often the couple just buys the rings jointly, considering them part of the overall wedding expenses.
 If one member of the couple makes significantly more money than the other, they may choose to buy both rings.
 And in a fairly new tradition that's just starting to take hold, sometimes the bride's parents buy the groom's ring, with the groom's parents buying the bride's wedding ring, as a statement of family love and solidarity.